cachrisman/salesforce-node-client/README.md

 9. Save your settings

 #### Standard user authentication mode
-The first step in standard user authentication is to generate the authorization URL and redirect the user to it:
+The first step in standard user authentication is to generate the authorization URL with your OAuth scope(s) (API only in in this example) and redirect the user to it:
 ```js
 // Redirect to Salesforce login/authorization page
 var uri = sfdc.auth.getAuthorizationUrl({scope: 'api'});